harrisonlab/fusarium_ex_strawberry/olc_assemblers/README.md

       done

 Number of CAZY genes identified:
-936
+954
 Number of Secreted CAZY genes identified:
-397
+407

 ## 8) Antismash

 Antismash was run to identify clusters of secondary metabolite genes within the genome.
 Antismash was run using the webserver at: http://antismash.secondarymetabolites.org.
-Use you polished unmasked contig genome as the genome input and the complementary "final_genes_appended_renamed.gff3" for the gene input.
+Use you polished unmasked contig genome as the genome input "*_contigs_unmasked.fa" and the complementary "final_genes_appended_renamed.gff3" for the gene input.
 Download antiSMASH results

-    mkdir -p gene_pred/antiSMASH/F.oxysporum/DSA14_003/
+    mkdir -p gene_pred/antiSMASH/F.oxysporum_fsp_lactucae/race_1/
     cd # to new directory
     wget download.link.com/results.zip # not actual result file
     #Then unzip file